 Enhanced marketing effectiveness

-By eliminating waste and improving agency performance, more budget flows
+By eliminating waste and improving agency performance, more budget flows to high impact activities.
+This supports:

 -